sjbrown/1kfa/mod_guide_table.md

 provides the animating spirit.
 The story is something you all discover together—through intention, response, and shared creative trust.

+## Fictional Positioning

+Fictional positioning is how the shared narrative constrains or enables the use of mechanics.
+It’s what tells you whether a move applies, what options are available, and how the outcomes land in the world.

+If there’s no danger, you can’t “Defy Danger.”
+If your foe is an intangible ghost, “Mix It Up” might not work at all.
+The fiction isn’t decoration -- it sets the conditions for play.
+That’s fictional positioning.

+See the Player Guide for the rules on Moves.

+### A Shared Responsibility

+Everyone at the table helps establish and maintain fictional positioning.
+That means:

+* Describing what your character does, not just what move you want
+* Noticing what’s already been established
+* Tracking who has the high ground, who’s exposed, who’s watching
+* Asking questions to clarify or enrich the fiction

+If a move is triggered, you make it feel true in the fiction.
+If a move is *not* possible, the fiction should make that clear.

+### Why It Matters

+Fictional positioning tells the table:

+* What moves are available or valid
+* What kind of consequences are fair or obvious
+* Whether a character has leverage, opportunity, or risk

+It’s not just about triggering moves -- it’s about keeping the world consistent.
+If you’re clinging to a cliff, your options look different than if you’re standing at the edge.
+The fiction limits and enables everything that follows.

 ## Diegetic Dialogue

 **Mechanical demands, immersive play**